Self CTRL: SZA Shows Off Slim-Fit Body Transformation After Weighing 200 Pounds

 29-year-old SZA is patting herself on the back after keeping her inside self and outside self healthy and strong while she social distances at home.

 The singer showed off her slimmy trimmy body, revealing she’s had a shocking amount of weight shed since she stepped into the spotlight.
-Fans reacted to a video of SZA showing od her bare abs while holding up her shirt.
-Her waist is SNATCHED and she worked really hard to it she says.
+Fans reacted to a video of SZA showing off her bare abs while holding up her shirt.
+Her waist is SNATCHED and she worked really hard to achieve it she says.

 SZA wrote in the comments: